|Source(s)||Great Wizards, Vol. VII|

 | Animates the weapon of a targeted foe, ripping it from their hands and causing it to attack them relentlessly.
 Once the target dies, the weapon will fall to the ground shortly thereafter.

-Tukima's Dance is a level 3 Hexes spell which temporarily animates melee weapon held by a hostile monster.
+Tukima's Dance is a level 3 Hexes spell which temporarily animates a melee weapon held by a hostile monster.

 The weapon's strength is determined by both the caster's spell power and the weapon's base stats, while the duration of the effect is dependent entirely upon spell power.
 The caster's actual weapon skill has no impact on the dancing weapon's performance.

 - While the animated weapon will initially only target its wielder, it will switch targets if the weapon cannot cannot reach, (e.g. if the player blocks the only path toward the original wielder).
 Use this technique with a weaker monster with a big weapon to get a few strong hits on a bigger monster.

-In 0.12, the power of this spell was increased, and its level was raised to 5.
+- In 0.12, the power of this spell was increased, and its level was raised to 5.

-Prior to 0.6, dancing weapons were immune to elemental damage and had flat statistics independent of spell power and weapon weight.
+- Prior to 0.6, dancing weapons were immune to elemental damage and had flat statistics independent of spell power and weapon weight.